 - Home Repairs/Renovation.
 Maybe something in the house has needed to be fixed for years, or maybe you’ve always wanted to update the kitchen.
 Whatever it is, take into account the cost of each project – in detail, and before you knock down any walls.

 - Medical Emergencies.
 Some things can happen suddenly and you’ll be staring at a huge medical bill wondering how you are going to pay for it.
-It is prudent to set aside money not only for retirement but also for unexpected medical emergencies.
+It’s prudent to set aside money not only for retirement but also for unexpected medical emergencies.

 - Who wouldn’t want to get away for a couple of weeks at a time?
 Retirement is a great time to hit the road or hop the pond – as long as you plan your budget very carefully beforehand.

 - Uncovered Medical Expenses.
-The majority of people think about Medicaid or Medicare when it comes to paying for medical appointments, surgeries, etc. But, there is a huge piece of the puzzle they miss: the medical expenses not covered by Medicaid.
-This includes costs for dental procedures, vision/hearing operations, prescribed medicine and long-term care.
+The majority of people think about Medicaid or Medicare when it comes to paying for medical appointments, surgeries, etc. But, there’s a huge piece of the puzzle they miss: the medical expenses not covered by Medicaid.
+This includes costs for dental procedures, vision/hearing operations, long-term care and more.

 How to Save Before and During Retirement